Graduate Athletic Training Admissions and Retention Requirements

 - Admission to Weber State University (Students apply only to the MSAT and will be admitted to WSU and the MSAT concurrently.
 Students do NOT need to apply for WSU general admissions)

-- GRE scores (only required if GPA is below a 3.0)
+- GRE scores (only required if GPA is below a 3.0 - send to school code 1770)

 - Minimum 3.0 GPA*

-- Submit Graduate Athletic Training Student Application (found online at: weber.edu/athletictraining/graduateadmissions.html)
+- Submit Graduate Athletic Training Student Application - at: https://atcas.liaisoncas.com

 - Submit Application Essay (see online application for details)